For Dermatologic Use Only -

-Alclometasone dipropionate cream is a low to medium potency corticosteroid indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
-Alclometasone dipropionate cream may be used in pediatric patients 1 year of age or older, although the safety and efficacy of drug use for longer than 3 weeks have not been established (see PRECAUTIONS: Pediatric Use).
-Since the safety and efficacy of Alclometasone dipropionate cream have not been established in pediatric patients below 1 year of age, the use in this age-group is not recommended.
+Alclometasone dipropionate cream USP and Alclometasone dipropionate ointment USP are low to medium potency corticosteroids indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.
+Alclometasone dipropionate cream USP and Alclometasone dipropionate ointment USP may be used in pediatric patients 1 year of age or older, although the safety and efficacy of drug use for longer than 3 weeks have not been established (see PRECAUTIONS: Pediatric Use).
+Since the safety and efficacy of Alclometasone dipropionate cream USP and Alclometasone dipropionate ointment USP have not been established in pediatric patients below 1 year of age, their use in this age-group is not recommended.

-Alclometasone dipropionate cream is contraindicated in those patients with a history of hypersensitivity to any of the components in these preparations.
+Alclometasone dipropionate cream and ointment are contraindicated in those patients with a history of hypersensitivity to any of the components in these preparations.